Bushido (role-playing game): Reception

 In the August 1982 edition of White Dwarf Magazine (Issue #32), Mike Polling rated Bushido 10 out of 10, saying that it was "maybe the best game I have ever seen...
 The game system is one of the most intelligent and carefully thought out I have ever seen."

+In Issue 15 of the French games magazine Casus Belli, Martin Latallo thought the strong points of the game "lie in the atmosphere and the realism that emerge from this Japanese setting."
+Latallo liked the strong writing, noting that "none of the important rules are ambiguous or left to the discretion of the gamemaster."

+Ron Pehr reviewed Bushido and Chivalry & Sorcery for Fantasy Gamer magazine and stated that "As fascinating roleplaying experiences, either of these games is superb; neither will disappoint any serious gamer; both are highly recommended as near-ultimate fantasy roleplaying games."

 In the January–February 1985 edition of Different Worlds (Issue #38), Scott Dillinger gave it an average rating of 3 stars out of 4, saying, "Professionalism is reflected in all aspects of Bushido and the research and design of this system combines to give players an opportunity to learn about, and to experience this fascinating culture and still have fun doing it.
 In this industry that's all one can ask for."

 In April 1985, Imagine dedicated Issue #25 to Japanese and "far east" role-playing.
 Bushido was praised by Mike Brunton for focusing on "non-adventuring skills", indicating how it was different than the current version of Advanced Dungeons & Dragons.